JHay0112/JHay0112.github.io/_articles/2025-12-01-stm32-bare-metal.md

 Section 2.1.3 of the programming manual describes the core registers in the target.
 Notably, this section tells us that register 15 is the program counter and is set to the value `0x00000004` on startup.
-This is address is also known as the "reset vector" and is apart of a larger section of memory known as the "vector table".
+This address is also known as the "reset vector" and is a part of a larger section of memory known as the "vector table".

 The vector table (discussed in section 2.3.4 of the programmer's manual)